kyron321/DN-Tech-Test/README.md

-# Digital Native Tech Test
+# Digital Native Technical Challenge

 This project is a simple client-server application which allows a user to fill in a form, then sends that form data to a server.
 The server then sends an email with the form data using the SendGrid API.